Caning: In UK schools (in the past)

-In many state and private schools in England, Scotland and Wales, the rattan cane was regularly used across the hands, legs, or buttocks of both boys and girls.
-This was prior to abolition in 1987.
+Historically, in many state and private schools in England, Scotland and Wales, the rattan cane was regularly used across the hands, legs, or buttocks of both boys and girls.

 In some schools, corporal punishment was administered solely by the headmaster, while in others the task was delegated to other teachers.

 The cane was generally administered in a formal ceremony in public/private to the seat of the trousers or skirt, typically with the student either bending over a desk/chair or touching their toes.
 Usually there was a maximum of six strokes (known as "six of the best").
 Such a caning would typically leave the offender with uncomfortable weals and bruises lasting for many days after the immediate intense pain had worn off.

 Elsewhere, other implements prevailed, such as the tawse in Scotland and Northern England, ruler, and the slipper.

 Girls were caned too, but generally less frequently than boys.
 According to a 1976–1977 survey done by the Inner London Inspection Authority's Inspectors, almost 1 in 5 girls were caned at least once in the authority's schools alone.
-Caning in schools for girls were rarer but not unseen.
+Caning in schools for girls was much rarer but not unknown.

 Caning in British state schools in the later 20th century was often, in theory at least, administered by the head teacher only.
 Canings for primary school age pupils at state schools in this period could be extremely rare; one study found that over an eight-year timespan, one head teacher had only caned two boys in total, but made more frequent use of slippering, while another had caned no pupils at all.

+Corporal punishment was abolished in state funded schools in 1987.
+All corporal punishment in private schools was banned in 1999 for England and Wales, 2000 in Scotland, and 2003 in Northern Ireland.